rweigel/stats/notes.md

 #### Bootstrap

-[The definition](https://www.oxfordlearnersdictionaries.com/us/definition/english/bootstrap_2?q=bootstrapping) of the idiom "bootstrapping" is "get (oneself or something) into or out of a situation using existing resources."
+[The definition of the idiom "bootstrapping"](https://www.oxfordlearnersdictionaries.com/us/definition/english/bootstrap_2?q=bootstrapping)is "get (oneself or something) into or out of a situation using existing resources."

 #### Parametric Bootstrap